mattiaserlo/flickr-oauth-and-upload/README.md

     // Here you need to pass in the authorized oauthtoken and oauthtokensecret you received in the callback after calling useRequestTokenToGetAccessToken above
     flickrApi.uploadPhoto('./myimage.jpg',
+                          'YourFlickConsumerKey...',
-                          'YourFlickConsumerKey...', 'YourFlickConsumerKeySecret',
+                          'YourFlickConsumerKeySecret',
+                          'authorizedOauthToken',
-                          'authorizedOauthToken', 'authorizedAauthTokenSecret',
+                          'authorizedAauthTokenSecret',
-                          {title: 'Title of the photo'});
+                          {title: 'Title of the photo'},
+                          function (err, photoId) {
+                            if (!err) {
+                              console.log('uploaded photoId: ' + photoId);
+                            }
+                          });

 ## Notes / TODO

-- Currently uploadPhoto does not take any callback.
-It should take a callback so the caller can know whether the photo could be uploaded or not, i.e. the resulting photo id or an error code.
-- If upload does not work, try checking the network configuration or test on another network.
+- If upload does not work, try checking the network configuration (ports, firewall, proxy) or test on another network.
 The app uses https (port 443) to call Flickr.

 ## Tests